MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 On the **Refresh Settings** screen, you can set the incremental crawl interval and the full crawl interval.
 The default intervals for the Azure Data Lake Storage Gen2 connector are 15 minutes for an incremental crawl and one week for a full crawl.

 ## Limitations
-Currently, Azure Data Lake Storage Gen2 Multi-Protocol Access is available only in the Central US, West Central US, Canada Central, East US, East Asias, North Europe, East US2, South East Asia, West Europe, West US, Australia East, Japan East, West US2, and Brazil South.
+Currently, Azure Data Lake Storage Gen2 Multi-Protocol Access is available only in the Central US, West Central US, Canada Central, East US, East Asia, North Europe, East US2, South East Asia, West Europe, West US, Australia East, Japan East, West US2, and Brazil South.

-For updates and more information, see  [Multi-protocol access on Azure Data Lake Storage (preview)](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-multi-protocol-access).
+For updates and more information, see  [Multi-protocol access on Azure Data Lake Storage (preview)](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-multi-protocol-access).